Hi, I’m Simon.

 If you’re hosting as an individual, rather than as a limited company, the money you make through Airbnb is considered a part of your taxable income.

-If your taxable income as a whole goes above the personal allowance, which is £12,500 in 2020/21, you’ll be charged at your marginal rate of income tax.
+If your taxable income as a whole goes above the personal allowance, which is £12,570 for each year from 2021/22 to 2025/26, you’ll be charged at your marginal rate of income tax.

 There are also various allowances and reliefs that might make some or all of your Airbnb income tax-free, depending on your circumstances.